maelgangloff/domain-watchdog/README.md

 # Domain Watchdog

-Domain Watchdog is a standalone application that collects RDAP open access information about domain names, to track their history and purchase them.
+Domain Watchdog is a standalone application that utilizes RDAP to gather publicly accessible information about domain names, track their history, and automatically purchase them.

 ## Why use it?